fWd82/Pakistan-CNIC-Number-Validator/README.md

 1. `12345-1234567-1`
 2. `1234512345671`

-One with dashes and one with dashes but not mixed with other.
+One with dashes and one without dashes but not mixed with other.

 # Only Allow Dashes